 Bacon, Tomato, and Zucchini Salad with Feta (Video)

 This Bacon, Tomato, and Zucchini Salad with Feta has a lot of tomato and zucchini, and just enough bacon and Feta to make it taste amazing.
 And this tasty salad combination is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Salad Recipes to find more recipes like this one.